Testura/Testura.Mutation/README.md

 #### BuildConfiguration

-If we should mutate "Debug" or "Release" (it's important to build your project before trying to run Unima!)
+If we should mutate "Debug" or "Release" (it's important to build your project before trying to run Testura)

 #### TestRunner

-Unima offers three different flags for the test runner:
+Testura offers three different flags for the test runner:

 - dotnet: Supports all test frameworks and .NET Core
 - nunit: Supports nunit non-core